Mnemotechnician/achievements/README.md

 * More objectives and more objective events / notifications
 * Create an annotation processor for listeners of `ObjectiveEvent`s / `ObjectiveNotification`s
 * Custom icons for achievements
-* Add an objective that requires the player to own a kind of a block on the map
 * Add an objective that requires the player to play in a specific environment

 TOFIX